offsoc/onionprobe/docs/standalone.md

-The monitoring node can be operated directly using [Docker Compose][] or [Podman Compose][], but a convenience script named `onionprobe-monitor` is offered as a thing wrapper to the container runtime implementation.
+The monitoring node can be operated directly using [Docker Compose][] or [Podman Compose][], but a convenience script named `onionprobe-monitor` is offered as a thin wrapper to the container runtime implementation.

 ## Starting the monitoring node